-to both restore and advance the economies, societies, cultures, and environments of economically distressed countries, catapulting our Host Countries, and humankind, into a new era of universal sustainability.
+to develop the economies and societies, and preserve and restore the cultures and natural environments, of economically distressed nations, catapulting our Host Countries, and humankind, into a new era of universal sustainability.

 Christopher Wolf Crutcher, a U.S. Citizen is the Co-Founder of Project Galileo (see: christopherwolfcrutcher.com).
 As a graduate of Harvard College in European History (’86), his study of the economics of the Sugar Industry in Haiti led to an interest both in finance and constructive economic development.
 Starting in training programs with Morgan Stanley’s Controllers’ Department in New York and Tokyo, then working on the Bond Desk of DB Capital Markets (Asia) Ltd. in Tokyo (a Deutsche Bank Subsidiary), he then embarked on an international financial consulting career, advising high-net-worth individuals, large corporations, venture businesses, and international governments.
 Having performed work in 47 countries, his favorite undertaking was the economic development consulting he performed for Canadian First Nations during the 1990’s.
 Since 2008, Mr. Crutcher has worked together with Mr. Cleante Vitali to design and implement Project Galileo as an engine for social, economic, cultural, and environmental recovery and growth for developing countries.
 He is currently serving as Group Chairman of Project Galileo Group and the Consortium.